 - Divide among the 10 cupcakes.
 I use my truffle scoop to do this.
 Using a small spatula, spread over tops.
 You can top each cupcakes with a cookie half, but just know that adds calories and sugar.

-Refrigerate to store, but serve a little closer to room temp.
+Refrigerate to store, but leave out on the counter for 20 mins to serve at room temp.